GStreamer/gstreamer/markdown/deploying/multiplatform-using-cerbero.md

-To use Cerbero to build and package your application, you just need to add a recipe explaining how to build you application and make it depend on the `gstreamer-sdk` project.
+To use Cerbero to build and package your application, you just need to add a recipe explaining how to build you application and make it depend on the needed recipes.
 Then Cerbero can take care of building your application and its dependencies and package them all together.

 Read [](installing/building-from-source-using-cerbero.md) to learn how